rstudio/plumbertableau/README.md

 ## Example

 The main function in `rtab` is `tableau_extension()`.
-This function takes an existing Plumber router and modifies it so that it complies with the specification set forward by the Tableau Analytics Extensions API.
+This function creates a function that takes an existing Plumber router and modifies it so that it complies with the specification set forward by the Tableau Analytics Extensions API.

 ``` r
 library(plumber)